 I’ve thought of everything I either used as President or Fundraising Chair, and then added everything I wish I’d had to make my life as PTA leader easier.
 It’s all there, ready for you!
 Get it today and you’ll be on the road to a more well run PTA / PTO!

 April 2017 Update!
 I’ve started a new blog to help PTA/PTO leaders!
 It’s called PTO Answers!
-Please subscribe so you don’t miss out on only the very best advice to run your PTA / PTO with ease!
+Subscribe to the newsletter so you don’t miss out on only the very best advice to run your PTA / PTO with ease!
+Scroll to the bottom of the page to find the sign up!

 Also, I have a Facebook Group just for PTA/PTO Leaders + Volunteers: Request to join here.
 The group offers the chance to get your burning PTO questions answered by me and other PTO nerds, plus tons of motivation, inspiration and support exactly when you need it most!